Princess Isabel Alfonsa of Bourbon-Two Sicilies

-Princess Isabel Alfonsa of Bourbon-Two Sicilies, Infanta of Spain, (Isabel Alfonsa María Teresa Antonia Cristina Mercedes Carolina Adelaida Rafaela de Borbón-Dos Sicilias y Borbón; 16 October 1904 - 18 July 1985) was a member of the House of Bourbon-Two Sicilies and a princess of Bourbon-Two Sicilies by birth.
-Through her marriage to Count Jan Kanty Zamoyski, she was a member of the House of Zamoyski.
+Princess Isabel Alfonsa of Bourbon-Two Sicilies, Infanta of Spain (Spanish: Isabel Alfonsa de Borbón-Dos Sicilias; 16 October 1904 – 18 July 1985) was a member of the House of Bourbon-Two Sicilies by birth.
+Through her marriage, she also became a member of the Zamoyski family.

 Family

-Isabel Alfonsa was the third child of Prince Carlos of Bourbon-Two Sicilies and his first wife Mercedes, Princess of Asturias.
-Her mother was the heiress presumptive to the Spanish Throne from 11 September 1880 to 17 October 1904.
-She died one week after the labor.
-Isabel Alfonsa's maternal grandparents were Alfonso XII of Spain and Maria Christina of Austria.
-Through her father, she was a great-granddaughter of Ferdinand II of the Two Sicilies.
+Isabel Alfonsa was born on 16 October 1904 in Madrid, the youngest child of Prince Carlos of Bourbon-Two Sicilies and his first wife, María de las Mercedes, Princess of Asturias.
+Her mother, who held the position of heiress presumptive to the Spanish throne, died one day following her birth due to complications from childbirth.
+Her maternal grandparents were King Alfonso XII of Spain and Maria Christina of Austria, establishing her direct lineage within the senior branch of the Spanish.

+Court life and dynastic role

+Raised under the direct guardianship of her uncle, King Alfonso XIII of Spain, Isabel Alfonsa maintained active representation duties at the court of Madrid during her youth.
+Following her marriage, she and her family relocated to Czechoslovakia, where they established their permanent residence at the ancestral Zamoyski estates in Stará Ľubovňa and Vyšné Ružbachy.

+During her tenure in Central Europe, she financed and managed regional philanthropic initiatives, developing local spa infrastructure and providing social welfare support to agricultural communities.
+Following the geopolitical transitions and property expropriations at the end of World War II, she returned to Spain, where she dedicated her later decades to religious devotions and the preservation of dynastic archival records until her death in 1985.

 Marriage and issue

+The wedding of Princess Isabel Alfonsa and Count Jan Kanty Zamoysky, 1929.

-Isabel Alfonsa married her first cousin once removed Count Jan Kanty Zamoyski, seventh child and third son of Count Andrzej Zamoyski and his wife Princess Maria Carolina of Bourbon-Two Sicilies, on 9 March 1929 in Madrid.
-She and Jan had four children:
+On 9 March 1929, Isabel Alfonsa married her first cousin once removed, Count Jan Kanty Zamoyski, the seventh child of Count Andrzej Zamoyski and Princess Maria Carolina of Bourbon-Two Sicilies, in Madrid.
+The union produced four children: